CirrusMio/learning-things/pages/styleguide.md

 ### Testing:

 * When writing an assertion for testing, the known value comes first.
-* Integration tests should not look at the databse, they should observe the changes visible from the front-end.
+* Integration tests should not look at the database, they should observe the changes visible from the front-end.

 ### Optimization:

 * Do not optimize for performance.
-* Do not make use of advanced features of our infrastructure or backend servies.
+* Do not make use of advanced features of our infrastructure or backend services.
 * When optimization becomes necessary: measure, implement a fix for a single code path, measure in testing, release, measure.